riverrun/openmaize/UPGRADE_1.0.md

 # Upgrading to version 1.0

-## Added mix generator to create an EctoDB module
+## Added mix generator to create an OpenmaizeEcto module

 Most of the functions that interact with the database have been moved outside Openmaize, but they are available as a separate